marcosortiz/iot-water-tank-workshop/docs/instructions/2-webapp.md

 ## Web Application Overview
 This is a ReacJS web application running on S3, behind a CloudFormation distribution.
 It also uses Amazon Cognito for authentication and authorization.

+You can access the web application at [http://bit.ly/aws-water-tank-workshop](http://bit.ly/aws-water-tank-workshop)

 After you login, this application will show you a list of water tanks currently provisioned on AWS IoT Core.
 For each tank, it will:

 1. **Display the reported thing shadow state:** After you connected your tank to AWS IoT Core on the previous lab, you tank is reporting its state to the corresponding thing shadow.
 Each tank, report 2 variables to the shadow: